 • Be aware that deer often move in packs.
 If you see one, there is a good chance several more are just a few yards behind.

 • Do not rely on car-mounted deer whistles.
-State Farm says studies show deer are not affected by these devices.
+Studies show deer are not affected by these devices, State Farm says.

 • If a collision with a deer seems inevitable and you’re driving a car or truck, it might be best not to swerve.
 The risk of personal injury is greatly increased by swerving, which could place you in the path of oncoming vehicles or might cause you to lose control of your vehicle.

-There are an estimated 1.5 million deer-related accidents in the U.S. each year, according to the Insurance Institute for Highway Safety.
-These accidents annually cause more than 150 deaths and $1.1 billion in property damage.
+There are an estimated 1.23 million deer-related accidents in the U.S. each year, according to the Insurance Institute for Highway Safety.
+These accidents annually cause nearly 200 deaths and $4 billion in vehicle damage.